lapp0/Smart-Market/README.md

 Based on the listings data, a listing can be requested from one of the hosts.
 Listings themselves can contain text and/or an image.
 To prevent DoS attacks against the hosts, they will request either a proof of work (hashcash) (V0.1) or proof of stake (proof of ownership of Bitcoins) (V0.2).

 ### Hosting
 A host is someone who decides to host listings for the network (and in V0.2 possibly do static web hosting).
-They are paid for their services by merchants, meaning the merchants are customers for hostings and the hosts are merchants who sell hosting.
+They are paid for their services by merchants, meaning the merchants are customers for hosting and the hosts are merchants who sell hosting.

 A "proof of data transfer" is impossible without risking a sybil attack.
 This means it is up to the merchant to verify the hosts are hosting them and notify the mediators if they are cheating or not providing sufficient service.